olivierhagolle/Sentinel-download/README.md

 `python  Sentinel_download.py --lat 46.6 --lon 1.44 -a apihub.txt -o 94 -d 2015-12-06 -w /mnt/data/Sentinel-2/ -s S2`

+- and finally, you may download only one tile from the product (the one which contains Toulouse for instance) `python  Sentinel_download.py --lat 41.6 --lon 1.44 -a apihub.txt -o 51 -t 31TCJ`

 #### S1 examples :
 - To download Sentinel-1 SLC products above a rectangle in France